Robpol86/robpol86.com/docs/vw_alltrack_2019.md

 BlackVue B-124E Power Magic Ultra Battery Expansion
     * $267
-    * I bought two of these
 ```

-In the photos below you'll see two pairs of wires from my fusebox and four batteries.
-I ran a second wire from a second
+In the photos below you'll see two pairs of wires from my fusebox.
+I ran a second wire from a second tapped fuse since I may
-tapped fuse since I may add a second pair of cameras in the future.
+add a second pair of cameras in the future.
 You'll only need to run one pair of wires.
-Use **15 amp**
+Use **15 amp** fuses if you're going
-fuses if you're going with the batteries, you can tap either
+with the batteries, you can tap either
 [fuse 48 or 36](https://fuse-box.info/volkswagen/volkswagen-golf-vii-mk7-2013-2020-fuses).

 ### Photos